-The island is part of the Palm Island groups.
+The island is part of the Palm Island group.

 Starting with the spectacular resort that accommodates a maximum of 28 guests.
 Surrounded by the pristine turquoise waters for Australia’s Great Barrier Reef.

-Second North Beachfront Villas on the protected western side of the island are perfect for families and groups.
+Second North Beachfront Villas on the protected western side of the island is perfect for families and groups.

-Third accommodation type is the South Rooms slightly back from the waters edge surrounded by lush tropical gardens.
+The third accommodation type is the South Rooms, slightly back from the water’s edge surrounded by lush tropical gardens.

 All rates include all gourmet meals with a selection of Australian wines and beers.

 Including paddleboards, catamarans, fishing equipment, kayaks and motorised dinghy.

 Gwandanlan Day Spa

 Every treatment a the Gwandanlan Day Spa aspires to promote wellness and balance.
 During your stay, partake in one or several decadent spa treatments.

 Where is Orpheus Island?
 Located 110 kilometres north of Townsville and 45 kilometres east of Ingham.